-But building a sales process from scratch feels overwhelming.
+But building a new sales process from scratch feels overwhelming.

 That's why we created this sales process guide.
-We'll explain the steps to include, and you can adjust the process based on your target audience, market, and competitive analysis.
+We'll explain the steps to include, and you can adjust the sales process template based on your target audience, market, and competitive analysis.

 1. Find Your Prospects (and Generate Qualified Leads)

-The first step in the sales process is finding the right people to target for your sales pitch.
+The first step of the sales process is finding the right people to target for your sales pitch.